ghettosecurity/obi-ech/README.md

 alexa-obscure-with-pyttsx3.py
 ------------------------------
-Implements a simple version of alexa-obscure code with version 1 of pyttsx.
+Implements a simple version of alexa-obscure code with version 3 of pyttsx (pyttsx3).

     Install Pre-req's:
     ------------------
     Anaconda with python 2.7
     pip install pyttsx3